Our Process

 Did You Know...

-• Industry: comparison of all manufacturers or service providers allows you to get a broader market perspective
+• Industry: Comparison of all manufacturers or service providers, allowing you to get a broader market perspective.

-• Form: enables you to look at competing as an activity consisting in meeting the needs in a similar and/or different manner
+• Form: This enables you to consider competing as an activity consisting of meeting the needs in a similar and/or different manner.

-• General: describing economic and industry situation affecting all companies, and their mutual competitiveness.
+• General: Describe the economic and industry situation affecting all companies and their mutual competitiveness.

-Primarily, it allows you to answer the key questions: what does market competition consist in, how is it expressed, with what tools and methods.
+It allows you to answer the key questions: What is market competition all about?
+How is it expressed, and with what tools and methods?

-The main advantages of Competitive Analysis (market competitive analysis) include:
+The main advantages of competitive analysis (market competitive analysis) include the following:

-• Attracting new customers, not interested so far, or winning over the customers of the competition
+• Attracting new customers that haven't been interested so far or winning over the customers of the competition

 • Higher profits (positive), avoiding losses (negative)

-• Development of coherent strategy for growth or survival
+• Development of a coherent strategy for growth or survival

 • Discovery of market niches